 - Start with room temperature eggs.
 If the eggs are in the fridge, put them in a bowl of warm water to get them to room temperature quicker.

 - Always use fresh cranberries–not canned.
 You can also use frozen cranberries.
-Thaw the cranberries before adding to the batter.
+Thaw the cranberries before adding them to the batter.

 - This recipe works best baked in a 9×13 baking dish.